-Movies in the Courtyard: When the weather get's cooler, Parks & Rec hosts movies in the courtyard under the stars and shown on a huge screen.
+Movies in the Courtyard: Dates will be determined as we move forward.
+When the weather is cool Parks & Rec hosts movies in the courtyard under the stars and shown on a huge screen.
 Admission is always free.
 Bring lawn chairs and blankets.
 Small coolers are permitted but no alcoholic beverages are allowed.
 In the event of inclement weather, the movie will be cancelled.
-Movies are usually shown one Friday night a month in the Fall.

 Volunteers are always needed and welcome when Deltona Parks & Recreation is hosting an event.
 An application is required.
 Potential volunteers can find volunteer opportunities by calling (386) 878-8900.

 Interested in planning an event of your own in Deltona.
 Deltona Parks & Recreation can help with that too.
 You can get started by completing a Special Event Permit. *Please keep in mind that staff starts coordinating City events approximately 90 days prior to the event date and NOT before.
 For information on Parks & Recreation events, please call (386) 878-8900.